J-2I-765Processing TimesRevised

 J-2 EAD renewal: when and how to apply

 File your renewal 4 to 6 months before your current EAD expires.
-The earliest you can file is 180 days before expiration.
-Filing early means you benefit from the automatic 180-day extension while your renewal is pending.
+The earliest USCIS will accept it is 180 days before expiration.
+Filing early matters because J-2 (c)(5) does not get an automatic extension during the renewal wait, so the goal is to shrink the gap between cards as much as possible.

 Our J-2 EAD renewal guide covers the complete process, documents needed, and how to avoid gaps in work authorization.